Get insider access

 Charging Port USB Type A

 Their battery performance is adequate.
 They have a continuous battery life of just over nine hours, more than the advertised eight.
 Their case also stores about three additional charges.
 Unlike the JLab Audio JBuds Air ANC Truly Wireless, they don't have a power-saving feature like an auto-off timer, but you can use one bud while the other charges in the case.
-Please note that battery performance can vary with real-life use.
+That said, battery performance can vary with real-life use.

 0